pocotheo/newtone_mvp/README.md

 3. **Evaluation Loop**
    - Human-in-the-loop quality evaluation might be necessary for initial deployments until confidence in automation grows.

+## Questions for Product Discovery

+1. How are you currently handling translations (agencies, in-house teams, Google Translate, DeepL, etc.)?
+2. What are the main challenges or frustrations with your current process?
+3. How much time does it usually take to get content translated and published?
+4. What does “ready-to-publish” mean in your context?
+Do you currently need to edit AI or agency translations before publishing?
+5. Can you share examples where translation quality failed to meet your expectations?
+6. Can you share examples of good before/after translation?
+7. What is the input type?
+8. Which languages are your top priorities now?
+9. What are the brand guidelines you want to keep?
+10. What is the glossary you don't want translated?
+11. How do you want translations delivered?
+12. Do you require on-premise or private cloud deployments for data security?
+13. How many products or content items do you typically translate per month or per season?

 ## 📁 Project Structure

 ```